Janet Leach (appropriate adult): Controversy and trial

 The nature of Leach's connection with Fred West has been controversial.
-She stayed in contact with him, even after questioning ended and there was nothing for her to do in her capacity as appropriate adult.
-Her son, Paul, claimed that she "fell under West's spell" and that she became greatly distressed when she learned that he had killed himself.
-Janet, however, denied this, saying that her grief was due to West dying before giving her the information needed to find still missing bodies.
+She stayed in contact with him even after questioning ended and there was nothing for her to do in her capacity as appropriate adult.
+Her son, claimed that she "fell under West's spell" and that she became greatly distressed when she learned that he had killed himself.
+Janet denied this, saying that her grief was due to West dying before giving her the information needed to find still missing bodies.
 She said that she kept talking to Fred to find out what had happened to his victims:

 "I was desperate.
 I couldn’t sleep at night.
 I kept having nightmares about all those poor girls in the cellar.
 But I felt I had to keep talking to Fred.
 Otherwise, how would their families ever know what had happened to them?"

 The stress she was under contributed to a dramatic moment in the trial of the Wests.
 Unexpectedly called to testify against Rosemary, Leach had a stroke in the witness box after falsely claiming that she had not signed a deal with the press to sell her story.
 In fact, she had sold her story to the Daily Mirror and admitted this when she returned to the witness box several days later, following treatment at a hospital.